Declan Ruth

 Declan Ruth (born 30 April 1976) is an Irish hurling manager and former player.
-He is the current manager of his hometown club Rapparees, having enjoyed a lengthy career with them as a player, while he also lined out with the Wexford senior hurling team.
+He is the current manager of his hometown club Rathnure, having enjoyed a lengthy career with them as a player, while he also lined out with the Wexford senior hurling team.
 Ruth usually lined out as a defender.

 Playing career

 Ruth first came to prominence at juvenile and underage levels as a dual player with the Shamrocks GAA club, before transferring to the Rapparees GAA club.
 He eventually progressed onto the club's top adult teams and won two County Championship titles as a Gaelic footballer.
 Ruth first appeared on the inter-county scene as a member of the Wexford minor team before later winning consecutive Leinster Under-21 Championship titles.
 He made his first appearance for the Wexford senior hurling team in an Oireachtas Cup game against Clare in November 1995.
 Ruth was a non-playing substitute on the Wexford team that beat Limerick in the 1996 All-Ireland final.
 He had earlier won a Leinster Championship medal as a non-playing substitute and, after being dropped from the team for a period, returned to win a second provincial title in 2004.